baobabsoluciones/mango/docs/source/genetic/config.rst

 Configuration
 --------------

-The genetic algorith (GA) has a helper class that is used to parse `.yml` files to read the configuration that has to be used.
+The genetic algorithm (GA) has a helper class that is used to parse `.yml` files to read the configuration that has to be used.

 This configuration :class:`GeneticBaseConfig<mango.models.genetic.config.GeneticBaseConfig>` class can be extended and modified at will.